By Weronika Ozpolat (in collaboration with Team AYEINA)

 2) Work when the kids are in bed

 If you are a working mother or you work from home, you may sometimes wonder how you can possibly fit everything into the day.
 How can you manage your time so that neither your work nor your family suffers?
-The answer is to do as much as you can in the evenings while your children are in bed.
+The answer is to do as much as you can in the early mornings – before or after Fajr (when kids may still be in bed and you have a well-rested night) or in the evenings while your children are in bed.

 I have been doing this for the last 8 years, first as a university student and now as a blogger.
 I had my first child when I was at university and soon realized that any work I wanted to do had to be done while my daughter was sleeping.
 Therefore, I soon got used to spending my evenings reading, writing assignments, and revising for exams.
 Now that I am a blogger, I spend my evenings writing articles and doing other things that are necessary for maintaining a blog.